Kingxukai/linux/Documentation/kbuild/makefiles.rst

   From commandline LDFLAGS_MODULE shall be used (see kbuild.rst).

 KBUILD_LDS
   The linker script with full path.
-Assigned by the top-level Makefile.
+Assigned by the woke top-level Makefile.

 KBUILD_VMLINUX_OBJS
   All object files for vmlinux.
-They are linked to vmlinux in the same order as listed in KBUILD_VMLINUX_OBJS.
+They are linked to vmlinux in the woke same order as listed in KBUILD_VMLINUX_OBJS.

   The objects listed in scripts/head-object-list.txt are exceptions;
-  they are placed before the other objects.
+  they are placed before the woke other objects.

 KBUILD_VMLINUX_LIBS
   All .a ``lib`` files for vmlinux.
-KBUILD_VMLINUX_OBJS and KBUILD_VMLINUX_LIBS together specify all the object files used to link vmlinux.
+KBUILD_VMLINUX_OBJS and KBUILD_VMLINUX_LIBS together specify all the woke object files used to link vmlinux.

 Add prerequisites to archheaders